CguarinoNJIT/OLD-Working-Files/Project_1/HW2_InternetWebsite.md

 * Welsey Clark came up with the idea of having a companion computer that would accompany the mainframe and perform all of the network functions.
 This in a sense would curcumvent the complicaitons of networking mainframes with different arcitectures togehter.
 The mainframes would not need to be able to communicate with other mainframes in network they would only need to be able to commincate with their network companion and then the network companions would communicate with eachother.
 These companion computers became know as IMPs or Interface Message Processors.
 * IMPs would be connected together with telephone lines and modems resulting in a message-switching subnet.
 * Generally how this network would work is that the mainframe would create a message and send this message to the IMP.
 The IMP would parse the message into uniform packets.
 The IMP would when transmitt these packets through the subnet of telephone lines, modems, and other IMPs using a hot potato routing algorithm.
 Each packet could take it's own unique path through the subnet to maximize efficency.
 Once the recieveing IMP counts all expected packets it can reassemble them and then forward the message to the mainframe/host.
-# 1968 - Request for Quotation
+## 1968 - Request for Quotation
 * Roberts was in a dilema.
 To build this network they needed a team that could create the IMPs and figure out how they would fit into the network.
 * The bid described that 4 computers were to be networked together using IMPs with a potential 35 if the 4 were successful.
   * UCLA, SRI, UCSB, and University of Utah.
 * Most prospective contractors were not enthusiatic about bidding on the project.
 This would require a dedication of their resources and most did not deem it feasable.
+## 1969 - Arpanet is Born
 * Bolt, Beranek and Newman ended up winning the bid over Raytheon due to their unique team compositiion.
 * Frank Heart, head of Division 6 at BBN, headed the team who included Severo Ornstein, Will Crowther, Dave Walden, and Robert Kahn.
 Most all of these members were part of the MIT Lincoln Lab at one point and all had experience building out real-time computer systems.
 * At the begining of Septmber 1968 BBN delviered the first IMP to UCLA.
-* Each site met to coordinate on host-to-bost protocals within the subnet.
+* Each site had a representative that met to coordinate on host-to-host protocals within the subnet.
+This group eventually grew to hundred of professionals and became known as the NWG or the Networking Working Group in 1970.
-* All 4 original sites recieved their IMPs and the network worked.
+* By the end of the year all 4 original sites recieved their IMPs and the network was born.
 However there were still many questions to be answered.
-# 1972 - International Confrence  on Computer Communications
+## 1972 - International Confrence  on Computer Communications
 * This was mainly a result of Robert's belief that a global demostration of Arpanet would help to convert other host sites to be apart of the Arpanet network.
+* At this time Arpanet had about 18 particiants in their netowrk with about 25 different "sites" on it.
 * This confrence served to inspire some of the brightest minds in the world of computing to assume new roles in the evolving field of computer communications.
-* Arpanet's Packet Switching Network served as a catalyst for a whirlwind of innovation and energy in the world of computer networks that continues to this day.
+* Arpanet's Packet Switching Network served as a catalyst for a whirlwind of innovation and research in the world of computer networks that continues to this day.

+# Internet Today

+## 1992 - World Wide Web

 <span style="color:red">some *red* text</span>.